-The Timeline Outline
+• The Outline panel

-This panel is only used in the Timeline view.
-It shows all the branches of your map as a hierarchical list which you can expand and collapse as required.
+This panel is only used in the Timeline, Kanban and Year Wheel views.
+It shows all the topics of your map as a hierarchical list which you can expand and collapse as required.
+It is a simpler version of the detailed outline used in the Outline view.